How to Preserve Collagen: What Works and What’s a Waste

 Stress & Sleep

 Cortisol = collagen’s worst enemy.
+Chronic stress shows up on your face faster than almost anything else, even if your skincare is perfect.
 Sleep = collagen’s best friend.

 • Try magnesium glycinate, blackout curtains, and no caffeine after 2pm.